Hilltop Park: Site

-The site where Hilltop Park once stood remained vacant until the land was purchased by Edward S. Harkness for the express purpose of building the world's first academic medical center.
+The block where Hilltop Park once stood was used as a temporary site for a Billy Sunday tabernacle in 1917.
+The site remained otherwise vacant until the land was purchased by Edward S. Harkness for the express purpose of building the world's first academic medical center.
 Columbia-Presbyterian Medical Center opened in 1928 and is now called NewYork-Presbyterian / Columbia University Irving Medical Center.

 Some of the buildings visible in the background of ballpark photos still stand.
 They include a trio of six-story buildings at the northwest corner of Broadway and 168th (behind center field); and the Fort Washington Avenue Armory (behind left field), which was built in 1911.
-Those buildings also appear in pictures of the tabernacle built for Billy Sunday on the ballpark site.
+Those buildings also appear in pictures of the Billy Sunday tabernacle.

 The site of the hearing-impaired institution to the southwest is now a parking lot for the Medical Center.
 Most of the other buildings visible in ballpark photos are gone, including the five-story Public School 169, behind right-center field.